Mutating Data with Actions

 Actions and resources seem similar, but they represent fundamentally different things.
 If you’re trying to load data by running an async

-function, either once or when some other value changes, you probably want to use create_resource
+function, either once or when some other value changes, you probably want to use a resource.
+If you’re trying to occasionally run an async

 .